alr41/Exercise-1-of-Part-3---Advanced-OOP---Univeristy-of-Turku/Answers - Exercise 1 of Part 3.md

 }
 ```
 ### Answer
-The code snippet provided consists of two classes: **RandomGenerator**, which attempts to return random objects of different types, and **RandomIntegerGenerator**, whic is an extension of the previous class  and tries to override it to return an Integer.
+The code snippet provided consists of two classes: **RandomGenerator**, which attempts to return random objects of different types, and **RandomIntegerGenerator**, which is an extension of the previous class  and tries to override it to return an Integer.

 Altough the classes may seem to work at first glance, they are not able to compile.
 This is mainly due to the following segment: